 Commuting has little influence on labour productivity

-Flanders' labour productivity is high compared to other European countries.
-Of the other EU countries, only Ireland and Luxembourg perform better than the Flemish Region in 2019.
-Flanders' high level of labour productivity is an asset, since the same quantity of goods and services can be produced with fewer workers.
-Belgium's three direct neighbours and our closest competitors all have lower labour productivity.
-There are considerable differences among the Member States.
-In Ireland, for example, labour productivity is four times higher than in Bulgaria, which is at the bottom of the league.
+The estimated labour productivity in the Flemish Region is high compared to other European countries.
+Among the other EU countries, only Ireland and Luxembourg perform better than the Flemish Region.
+The 3 neighbouring countries will have lower labour productivity.
+There are considerable differences among the EU countries.
+In Ireland, for example, labour productivity will be 4.5 times higher than in Bulgaria, which is at the bottom of the league.

 Labour productivity: a measure of the efficiency of the labour used.
 It represents the ratio of gross domestic product (GDP) to employment in a given country or region.